jmfreem001/village-life/README.md

 # village-life
-A simulation of a fictional village in javascript.
+A simulation of a fictional colony in javascript.